 This caused panic and a need to pivot for the IT departments to shift away from LTSC back to the SAC and now administrators and engineers needed figure out a way to be able to test/accommodate these updates to prevent any issues in their virtual desktop environment.

 The long story short or TLDR version of this.
 When deciding if LTSC or SAC version of Windows 10.
 This really should be a no-brainer and SAC is the only way to go.
 For those that say they will never go to Office 365 from their on-prem exchange as I have all of these requirements that prevent it, all I can say is “never say never”.
-You do not want to be reason why an entire environment is not supported.
+You do not want to be reason why an entire environment is not supported and become the bottleneck towards environmental progress.
 If you are working with a VAR/partner and they tell you that LTSC is the way to go for your virtual desktop image, you may want to re-evaluate that partner as they may be leading you down a bad path.